pendwmpian8/weather-app/README.md

 ## Areas for improvement
 - Possibly add more images to visually represent the kind of weather (e.g. rain, mist)
 - Add more data such as air quality
+- New favicon which has more contrast on darkmode browsers

 ## Getting Started

 Follow these steps to set up the project locally.